instructorc/uic_documentation/docs/syllabus_cs484.md

  - CI/CD pipelines
  - Containers (Docker)

+## Succeeding in this Class
+As the instructor, my job in class is to organize the material coherently, give helpful lectures, provide a framework that combines enough challenge and support for success, and grade reasonably.
+A reasonable academic expectation is that you spend 2 hours outside of class for every hour spent in class.
+For a few of your  assignments you may go over this time estimate.
+- Complete the assigned reading prior to each class session.
+- Take notes during lecture
+- Utilize your Working Team's Expertise

 ## Discussion and Forum

 This term we will be using Piazza for class discussion.
 The system is highly catered to getting you help fast and efficiently from classmates, the TA, and myself.
-Rather than emailing questions to the teaching staff, I encourage you to post your questions on Piazza.
+Rather than emailing questions, I encourage you to post your questions on Piazza.
 If you have any problems or feedback for the developers, email team@piazza.com.

 Find our class signup link at: https://piazza.com/uic/fall2021/cs484